firefart/rt-docker/Readme.md

 The prebuilt image is available from [https://hub.docker.com/r/firefart/requesttracker](https://hub.docker.com/r/firefart/requesttracker).
 The image is rebuilt on a daily basis.

-The [Request Tracker for Incident Response (RT-IR)](https://bestpractical.com/rtir) Extension is also installed.
+The [Request Tracker for Incident Response (RT-IR)](https://bestpractical.com/rtir) extension is also installed among various others.
+Look at the [Dockerfile](Dockerfile) to see the available extensions.

 ## Prerequisites